Azure-Samples/azure-sql-nl2sql/README.md

 ## Create .env file

 Create the `.env` file fromt the provided `.env.sample` file.
-For the sample to run you need to specify the Azure OpenAI endpoint and model and credentials, if you are not using EntraID:
+For the sample to run you need to specify the Azure OpenAI endpoint and model deployment name.
+You also need to specify API KEY, if you are not using EntraID.
+If you are using [Entra ID to access Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control#cognitive-services-openai-user), simple remove the `OPENAI_KEY` line from the file: the `DefaultAzureCredential` [class](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) will be used to provide your EntraID credentials to Azure OpenAI service.

 ```bash
 OPENAI_URL="https://.openai.azure.com/"